TYLPHE/flask-react-starter/README.md

 Note: type `env` to see all environment variables, including the ones we exported (the FLASK_APP one).

-10. From the terminal, `run flask`
+10. From the terminal, `flask run`

 We should see something like,

 `* Running on http://127.0.0.1:5000`.